Grawnya/boutique-ado/README.md

 * Go to the port 8000 website and copy the link.
 Go to the "developer" tab and select the "Webhooks" menu option.
 Add an endpoint and paste in the homepage link followed by `checkout/wh/` for the webhook.
 Also include the trailing slash and in events click to "select all events".
 Finally select "Add Endpoint".
 * This opens the details for the enpoint and allows the user to get the signing secret.
 * In an older version of the Stripe API, you could send a test webhook, but test Webhooks are no longer an option in Stripe, so testing the webhook endpoint was skipped.
+\
+&nbsp;
+### Creating Database Objects in the Webhook Handler
+* Add the details from the form to the `payment_method` within the `stripe_elements.js` file.
+The `trim` method is used to remove any excess whitespace.
+* In this example, the `shipping` details are included.
+It is technically redundant in this example as there is only one form on the page, but in reality, the shipping and billing addresses could be different if its a gift.
+* There is no postal code in the card billing address, as its not a default value so Stripe will override it.
+* The webhook doesn't let us determine if the user ticks the checkbox to save their details.
+We can add that to a `paymentIntent` in a key called metaData, but we have to do that from the server side, because the card payment method doesn't support adding it.
+* We can write a view in the `checkout` app's `views.py` file to deal with this called `cache_checkout_data`, which requires a post method and therefore, the `@require_POST` decorator can be used.
+* `cache_checkout_data` takes the client secret from the `paymentIntent` and allows the user to modify the metadata of the `paymentIntent`.
+* Create a url for the view and then incorporate the save details elements in the form event listener in `stripe_elements.js` file.
+* Create a new url within the function and then post the data to the url.
+Add the `done` method to the `post` method to ensure that it waits for a response and executes a callback function when status = 200 is received.
+The callback function in this case is conducting the card payment.
+* Can add a `fail` mathod to the card payment functionality to send back a 400 request response.
+* Extra comments for each section can be found in the comments of the JS file.
+* Go to `webhook_handler.py` to print out the `paymentIntent` coming from Stripe once the user makes a payment, which should have the metadat attached.
+* Store the message in `intent = event.data.object` within the `handle_payment_intent_succeeded` function and you can print it out to see the details (At time of writing this is not working).